 To do this, you should conduct demos and surveys from time to time throughout the process.
 Revisiting helps you to spot any loopholes in your brand and make the necessary adjustments.
-Plus, consistent attempts at reevaluating your internal operations can foster a great work environment that makes your team members feel truly valued for their contributions.
+Constant attempts at reevaluating your internal operations can foster a great work environment that makes your team members feel truly valued for their contributions.

 Step 4.
 Feedback

 Customer feedback is important because it shows you the aspects of your service or product that are working well AND those that aren’t.
 It also makes the customers feel like they’re part of the business and that they’re highly valued, thereby building brand loyalty.
-Customers tend to appreciate when a business asks them questions and act accordingly.
+Customers tend to appreciate when a business asks them questions and acts accordingly.
 When you get negative feedback, don’t worry!
-Negative criticism is great for the long run.
+Negative criticism is great in the long run.
 It shows you what you need to do to keep up with the competition.

 You can use customer feedback to control brand perception in two ways: